dev-ayomide/dtce-ict-system/README.md

 1. Read all comments in the codebase before making changes
 2. Follow the existing code style
 3. Test your changes thoroughly
-4. Update documentation if needed
-5. Ensure responsive design works on all screen sizes
+4. Ensure responsive design works on all screen sizes
-6. Test dark mode functionality

 ## 👤 Author